malda-protocol/malda-lending/docs/src/src/Operator/Operator.sol/contract.Operator.md

 Removes asset from sender's account liquidity calculation

-Sender must not have an outstanding borrow balance in the asset, or be providing necessary collateral for an outstanding borrow.
+Sender must not have an outstanding borrow balance in the asset, and must not be providing necessary collateral for an outstanding borrow.

 ```solidity